How much do you know about the latest hiring trends affecting your profession?

 1. How many companies are reporting open positions?

-For accounting and finance positions, 35 percent of survey respondents reported one or more position open—down from 45 percent in last quarter’s forecast.
+For accounting and finance positions, 35 percent of survey respondents reported one or more positions open—down from 45 percent in last quarter’s forecast.
 Open IT positions were reported by 39 percent of survey respondents—down from 44 percent last quarter.
 Although the trend is in decline the percentages remain at historical highs.

 2. How many positions remain open?